 A link to the Portable Document Format (PDF) of this form is provided below.
 The content of the form is duplicated in HTML following the PDF link.

-Use this form if you are a resident of Canada, temporary resident of Canada, or a former resident returning to reside in Canada, and you are claiming a $800 personal exemption as described below.
-In addition, you must complete this form if you are claiming unaccompanied goods in your 7-day $800 exemption.
+Use this form if you are a resident of Canada, a temporary resident, or a former resident returning to live in Canada, and are claiming unaccompanied goods in your 7-day $800 exemption.

-After an absence from Canada of at least 7 consecutive days (see note (B) for details on how to determine the 7-day absence), you can claim free importation of personal goods, up to a value of $800.
-You can include alcoholic beverages and tobacco products in this exemption, subject to the conditions outlined in notes (C) and (D) below.
-Goods, other than alcohol and tobacco products, do not have to accompany you on arrival.
-However, unaccompanied goods must be declared on form E24 at the time you arrive.
+After an absence from Canada of at least 7 consecutive days (see note (A) for details on how to determine the 7-day absence), you can claim free importation of personal goods, up to a value of $800.
+You can include alcoholic beverages and tobacco products in this exemption, subject to the conditions outlined in notes (B), (C) and (D) below.
+Goods, other than alcoholic beverages and tobacco products, do not have to accompany you on arrival.

-- (C) Under no. 1 or 2 above, you can include up to 1.5 litres of wine or up to 1.14 litres (40 oz.) of liquor or, as a substitute, up to 24 - 355 ml (12 oz.) bottles or tins of beer or ale, as well as 200 cigarettes, 50 cigars, 200 tobacco sticks, and 200 grams (7 oz.) of manufactured tobacco.
+- (B) You can include up to 1.5 litres of wine or up to 1.14 litres of alcoholic beverages or up to 8.5 litres of ale or beer; as well as 200 cigarettes, 50 cigars, 200 tobacco sticks, and 200 grams of manufactured tobacco.
 Alcoholic beverages and tobacco products must accompany you in hand or checked baggage to qualify for an exemption.
 To include the above quantities of alcoholic beverages in your personal exemption you must meet the minimum age requirements for importation of alcoholic beverages in the province or territory of entry into Canada.
 To include the above quantities of tobacco products in your personal exemption you must be 18 years of age or over.

 All exemption values are in Canadian dollars.